mateuspalacio/infosec/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.

 ## Start-up
-Run `npm install` and `npm install bootstrap` in your terminal/command prompt.
+Run `npm install` and `npm install bootstrap` in your terminal/command prompt ONLY for the first use of the app.

 ## Development server